CodeKaito/C-/README.md

 Floating Point Types:
 You should use a floating point type whenever you need a number with a decimal, such as 9.99 or 3.14515.

 The float and double data types can store fractional numbers.
-Note that you should end the value with an "F" for floats and "D" for doubles:
+Note that you should end the value with an "F" for floats and "D" for doubles.

+### Part 13 - C# Tutorial - while loop in c#
+The while loop loops through a block of code as long as a specified condition is True:
+``
+do
+{
+  // code block to be executed
+}
+while (condition);
+``